Employers’ Liability Certificate: What you need to know

 In order to stay on the right side of the law, it’s important to be aware of the insurance requirements in the UK.
 If you’re not sure if you need to hold employers’ liability insurance, then consult an expert as soon as possible to ensure you meet legal requirement.

-For more immediate information, visit the Hiscox EL FAQ Hub.
-You’ll find answers to queries on employers policies, such as how much does an employers liability cover cost and what level of protection is right for your business.
+For more immediate information, visit the Hiscox Employers' Liability FAQ Hub.
+You’ll find answers to queries on employers policies, such as how much does employers liability cover cost and what level of protection is right for your business.